Cracked.com: Reception

-The magazine Wired has called Cracked "addictive", "hauntingly funny" and "terrifyingly well-informed".
-Mother Jones called Cracked.com "one of the hottest humor sites on the web" and said its content includes "some of the most uproarious and sage commentary on the interwebs", describing it as "striking the right balance of pop culture, bawdy humor, and intellect".
+In 2011, Wired magazine called Cracked "addictive", "hauntingly funny" and "terrifyingly well-informed".
+Mother Jones in 2013 called Cracked.com "one of the hottest humor sites on the web" and said its content includes "some of the most uproarious and sage commentary on the interwebs", describing it as "striking the right balance of pop culture, bawdy humor, and intellect".
 In one month, Cracked users spent over 255 million minutes on the site, which is 5 times more than Comedy Central's site and 9 times more than Funny or Die.

 In 2010, the web series Agents of Cracked, featuring Daniel O'Brien and Michael Swaim, won the Audience Choice Award at the second annual Streamy Awards.
 In 2012, Cracked received a People's Choice Webby Award for Best Humor Website.

 In 2013 Cracked was accused of disseminating factually incorrect information by Vice.com, specifically in their "5 Depressing Realities Behind Popular Reality TV Shows" article.

+Due to ownership and staffing changes that occurred mainly beginning in 2016 when the website was purchased by the E. W. Scripps Company, and again in 2019 when it was purchased by Literally Media, public reception of the quality of content and articles offered by Cracked.com has dwindled.
+One noteworthy example of criticism came from Ashley Mangtani, as he wrote in his October 24 2021 piece on Medium, titled "The Downfall Of Cracked.com & The Cancellation Of The Once Famous Cracked Podcast."
+Mangtani concluded that: "The bottom line is simple, Cracked were bought by a company that wanted nothing more than to break into the digital media market.
+But they knew nothing about the nuances of managing a creative media stream and vainly tried to cut costs wherever they could.
+This resulted in all of the best people at Cracked being fired until the company self-destructed into oblivion and stopped creating great content."

 As of January 2023, their YouTube channel has 1.0 billion views and 2.76 million subscribers.